Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

 Scrum Product Owner

-|The SAFe® product owner is not accountable for the entire product, the SAFe® product owner’s responsibility is for the execution part.||The scrum product owner is the owner of the product and he/she is responsible for each and every part of the product.
+|The scrum product owner is the owner of the product, and he/she is responsible for each and every part of the product.

 |A SAFe® Product Owner is responsible for managing the Team Backlog and all its dependencies.